Wood pasture and parkland

 Grazing or cutting should be managed to produce a range of grassland/heathland sward height and structure, including short grazed areas, small patches of bare soil, tightly grazed areas and some tussocks.
 This will provide habitat for a wide range of plants, fungi (for example wax caps) invertebrates, reptiles, amphibians, birds and mammals.

 Flowers within the grasslands, along with those on flowering trees, scrub, ivy and taller grown weedy areas all provide valuable nectar sources for insects.
 Relaxing grazing or not cutting between April and September will help plants to flower which will benefit insect pollinators.
 Small patches of flowering scrub (such as hawthorn and blackthorn) will provide blossom for pollinators and will also provide useful nesting sites for songbirds and potentially shelter and overwintering sites for reptiles and amphibians.

 Fencing off small areas from grazing to create some tall, flowery herbs, brambles and nettle beds will provide valuable food as well as nesting and shelter for invertebrates and reptiles.
 Any wetland features such as small ponds and their marginal vegetation should be maintained.
 Ideally avoid excessive trampling of water margins by stock and prevent livestock from polluting water through dunging.

-A number of invertebrates live on dung and will be badly impacted if livestock are dosed with endectocides such as avermectin (see our advice sheet on this).
+A number of invertebrates live on dung and will be badly impacted if livestock are dosed with endectocides such as avermectin (see our Livestock Husbandry advice sheet on this below).
 This will not only impact the insects that are part of the breakdown process of dung but also the birds, bats and mammals feeding on them.

 Here are some useful case studies and articles about how farmers are putting Farm Wildlife into practice on their farms